 b.
 John fell more than Mary.

-A lot in (a) and more in (7a) have measuring reading and in (b) and (7b) a count reading, (c displays both readings).
+A lot in (70a) and more in (71a) have measuring reading and in (70b) and (71b) a count reading, (70c displays both readings).
 The same holds for quantifiers applied to mass nouns: a lot of in a lot of water measures, a lot in a lot of furniture counts.
 Quantity estimation are based on measuring or counting, and involve a notion of counting that is cognitively relevant, but not linguistically marked as such.

 Nominalizations of events are nouns and as such do participate in the mass-count distinction.
-For the choice of a mass noun or count noun telicity may matter, as in (7a).
-However, nominalization may also impose new lexical conditions on an event being temporally maximal, as is the case for the count nominalization walk as in (7b):
+For the choice of a mass noun or count noun telicity may matter, as in (72a).
+However, nominalization may also impose new lexical conditions on an event being temporally maximal, as is the case for the count nominalization walk as in (72b):